- Normal precautions

 The eastern part of the Democratic Republic of Congo (DRC) remains volatile, and the situation in Burundi has also become volatile with increased tensions and violence related to the ongoing political crisis.
 There is a continuing risk that the security situation in the region could deteriorate rapidly.
 You should remain alert to the possibility of military incursions, stray bullets and/or artillery fire entering Rwanda if you are near the DRC border.

-Numerous cases of novel COVID-19 have been confirmed in Rwanda.
 As of 1st August, Kigali International Airport has reopened.
 All arrivals must present a negative COVID-19 test result, taken within 72 hours of departure.
 Upon presentation of this test, individuals must quarantine at a designated hotel for at least 24 hours and complete a second COVID-19 test.
 Land borders remain closed to all but Rwandan citizens and legal residents.
 Further information on COVID-19 in Rwanda can be found on the website of the Ministry of Health.

 Additional information on COVID-19 can be found via the following links: